hypercerts-org/hypercerts/docs/docs/minting-guide/step-by-step.md

 You can store your allowlists on IPFS using [web3.storage](web3.storage).

 :::note
 If your allowlist is not properly formatted, you will be unable to mint your hypercert.
-If you do not include a hypercert, then the creator of the hypercert will receive 100% of the hypercert (set to a default of 10,000 units), which you can then sell or transfer to another wallet a maximum of one time.
+If you do not include an allowlist, then the creator of the hypercert will receive 100% of the hypercert (set to a default of 10,000 units), which you can then sell or transfer to another wallet a maximum of one time.
 :::

 #### Rights